-Photo by Stacy Zarin Goldberg for The Washington Post
+Photo by Stacy Zarin Goldberg and food styling by Lisa Cherkasky; for The Washington Post

 This strata dishes up all the ease and splendor of a typical overnight breakfast bake, but in a more healthful way.
 Made with whole-grain bread, it brims with sautéed mushrooms and ribbons of Swiss chard, is fragrant with herbs and has just enough nutty Gruyere cheese to make it rich and flavorful.
 Once baked, it puffs gloriously with a bread-pudding-like texture inside and a crispy top.

 Make Ahead: The strata needs to be assembled and refrigerated for at least 8 hours and preferably overnight before baking.

 Storage Notes: Although best served right after baking, the strata will keep in the refrigerator for up to 3 days.
 Reheat, covered, in a 350-degree oven or in the microwave.

 2 tablespoons extra-virgin olive oil, plus more for the baking dish